jascori/Conduit_AWS_IOT_SDK_Python/README.md

 ### iii.
 Copy Stream IAM Credentials to the Conduit and Server

-/home/root/.aws/credentials file can be created to authenticate the Conduit sensor posts
+~/.aws/credentials file will be used to authenticate the producer and consumer applications

 ## 4. Start consumer and producer applications